aws-samples/aws-lex-web-ui/README.md

 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### New Features in version 0.14.16
+- Moved to Webpack 4
+- Changed default parameter ShowResponseCardTitle to be false - was default of true
+- Added back default parameter BotAlias of '$LATEST'.
+The '$LATEST' alias should only be used for manual testing.
+Amazon Lex limits the number of runtime requests that you can make to the $LATEST version of the bot.

 #### New Features in version 0.14.15
 - Fixed text input focus issues on IE11 after pressing enter to send request.
 - Added new Iframe API entry points to deleteSession and startNewSession for fine grain control of Lex sessions